Logo

 Hypertension Treatment and Management

-Lifestyle Modifications
+Lifestyle Changes

 Medications

-• Amlodipine - A calcium channel blocker
+• Amlodipine (calcium channel blocker)

 Hypertension FAQs

-Can stress cause hypertension?
+Can stress cause high blood pressure?

-Are there any home remedies for hypertension?
+Are there home remedies for hypertension?

 Get Treatment for Hypertension Online